DhirenChhapgar/WIPKB/README.md

 ==================================
 Acumatica ERP lets you define attributes for flexible, meaningful classification of an Entity (Lead, Stock/Non-Stock Items Etc.) as required for your company's specific needs.
 An attribute is a property that enables you to specify additional information for Entity in the system.

-This extension allows to add attribute support to Lot/Serial Number so that each Lot/Serial Number's unique characteristic (such as color variation and stone pattern) can be tracked.
+This extension allows to add attribute support to Lot/Serial Number so that each Lot/Serial Number's unique characteristic (Example color variation, stone pattern etc in case of Granite Slab) can be tracked.
 With this extension, you can:

 * Define attributes to be tracked for each Lot/Serial class
-* Specify Attribute values while receiving items via Allocations dialog in Puchase Receipt and Inventory Receipt screens
+* Assign attribute values while receiving items via Allocations dialog in Puchase Receipt and Inventory Receipt screens
+* Assign attribute values and image for individual Lot/Serial Number
+* Bulk assignment of attribute values via Import Scenario
-* Search and allocate Lot/Serial Number by attribute value/s in Sales Order screen.
+* Search and allocate Lot/Serial Number by attribute value/s in Sales Order screen
-* Bulk import of attribute values via Import Scenario

 ### Prerequisites
 * Acumatica 6.1 or higher